stuartgo/mapintel/README.md

 - *text*: text that the model will use to represent the document;
 - *title*: title used by the user interface to represent the document;
 - *url*: url used to access the full original document from its source;
 - *timestamp*: datetime string that marks the release of the original document.
-Formatted as "%d-%m-%Y %H:%M:%S";
+Formatted as "%Y-%m-%dT%H:%M:%SZ";
 - *snippet*: **optional** excerpt of the document displayed in the user interface.
 If not given, text will be used for this function;
 - *image_url*: **optional** headline image url of the document used in the user interface.
 If not given, a placeholder image is used instead;